 - Reliability was adequately demonstrated, albeit with a small sample size. - Face validity was demonstrated.
+0383 Oncology: Plan of Care for Pain - Medical Oncology and Radiation Oncology (paired with 0384)

 (Meaningful, understandable, and useful to the intended audiences for 3a.
 Public Reporting and 3b.
-Quality Improvement) Rationale:
+Quality Improvement)

-- The measure is currently being used in PQRS 2012; also used from 2009-2011. - The measure is currently in use in ASCO's Quality Oncology Practice Initiative (QOPI ®) program and ASTRO's Performance Assessment for the Advancement of Radiation Oncology Treatment (PAAROT) program.
+- The measure is currently being used in PQRS 2012; also used from 2009-2011. - The measure is currently in use in ASCO's Quality Oncology Practice Initiative (QOPI [®]) program and ASTRO's Performance Assessment for the Advancement of Radiation Oncology Treatment (PAAROT) program.